-Registering with ParentMail is very easy.
-You will have an email and/or text message sent to you from ParentMail when your child starts with us and when you receive this please just follow the instructions in the message.
+Registering with IRIS ParentMail is very easy.
+You will have an email sent to you from IRIS ParentMail when your child starts with us and when you receive this please just follow the instructions in the message.

 Please be assured that ParentMail is registered with the Information Commissioner and guaranteed that all information you provide will be kept private and will not be passed on to any other organisation.